Maestro-111/floorplan/README_overall.md

 ```

 3. Note that input images to main.py are coming from 'sample' folder.
 4. Main.py calls CRAFT.
 The parameters to 'run_craft' function should not be changed.
-More info about CRAFT params in the CRAFT module sections.
+More info about CRAFT params in the CRAFT module sections (in particular you have to install their craft_mlt_25k.pth model).
 5. Main.py calls a trained model, keyplates_classifier.keras, to classify key plate objects on the image.
 You can use CNN model module to train your own model, if needed.
 6. You can run main.py to save unit numbers and their directions for each image in unit_testing/unit_number_direction.xlsx file.